-- Consider: - 1.
-Overuse of one group of elements. - 2.
+- 1. Overuse of one group of elements. - 2.
 Overuse of specific element or variation of that element. - 3.
 Overuse of same element for connections. - 4.
-Elements of highest value connected primarily to elements of lowest value. - b.
-Insufficient distribution of elements c.
-More than one squat/stoop on LB with/without sole circle to grasp high bar each .10
+Elements of highest value connected primarily to elements of lowest value. - - 1.
+Level of difficulty not maintained throughout the exercise. - 2.
+Most difficult elements placed in the same section of the exercise. - c.
+More than one squat/stoop on LB with/without sole circle to grasp high bar each .10 - 1.
+EXCEPTION: Following fall from UB, gymnast is allowed to perform cast squat/pike-on to resume the routine without receiving 0.10 deduction. - 2.
+Once a gymnast has performed a planned squat/stoop-on, only additional planned squat/stoop ons would be subject to the 0.10 each deduction. - d.
+Uncharacteristic elements. each .10